NarainMassand/Multi-Layer-Neural-Networks/Back-Propagation/README.md

 Classification of MNIST data set using Back propagation algorithm
 All code written in MATLAB and is compatible with all versions after 2012

-bppalmostdone.m - Classification done using 1 hudden layer
+bppalmostdone.m - Classification done using 1 hidden layer
 multilayerbpp.m - Classification done using multiple hidden layers depending on user
 sigmoid.m - Activation function used in the algorithm